 The Bitcrusher Node adds controlled amounts of distortion, audio fidelity reduction, and quantization noise to an audio signal, to produce an output intentionally reminiscent of lofi music.

 While the Bitcrusher Node is primarily for audio, a control signal can also be used here, in which case the Node will apply the same effects.

 Wet/dry signal ratio.
 That is, the higher this setting is, the more the bitcrushed signal is present in the output (and the less the original signal is present in the output).

 Simulates the maximum audio bit-depth in the audio signal, as if it was represented with fixed precision.

 Simply put, a lower bit depth makes the audio signal sound more noisy.
-However, this slightly different from just adding noise with a White Noise Node.
+However, this slightly different from just adding noise with a Noise Generator Node.

 The amount of downsampling to apply, as a percentage.
 As you increase this effect, it adds increasing amounts of quantization noise to the output.

 0% means no additional sample rate reduction, while 50% means reducing the sample rate by half.
 While 100% means a complete sample rate reduction, it essentially makes the output silent, because it’ll hold the last sample indefinitely.

 Note, that the result of this effect depends on the sample rate used.
 The most noticeable difference is that the added quantization noise manifests at different frequency ranges.